 The normality of the data distribution was assessed using the Lilliefors-corrected Kolmogorov-Smirnov test.
-Data with a normal distribution were summarized as mean (±standard deviation), while non-normally distributed data were summarized as median (interquartile range).
-Categorical data were summarized as frequency (percentage).
-The means of independent groups were compared using the Kruskal-Wallis test.
-Posthoc pairwise comparisons were made using the Mann-Whitney U test.
-Bonferroni correction was applied to adjust the p-values for "post hoc" pairwise comparisons.
+Data with a normal distribution were summarized as mean (±standard deviation), while non-normally distributed data were summarized as the median (interquartile range).
+Categorical data are summarized as frequency (percentage).
+The means of the independent groups were compared using the Kruskal-Wallis test.
+Post hoc pairwise comparisons were made using the Mann-Whitney U test.
+The Bonferroni correction was applied to adjust the pvalues for "post hoc" pairwise comparisons.
 Statistical significance was set at p<0.05.
 Data management and analysis were performed using PASW Statistics for Windows, Version 18.0 (SPSS Inc., Armonk, NY).